gvwilson/sdxpy/src/dup/index.md

 so for large \\( N \\) the work is proportional to \\( N^2 \\).
-A computer scientist would say that the [%g time_complexity "time complexity" %] of our algorithm is \\( O(N^2) \\), which is pronounced "big-oh of N squared".
+A computer scientist would say that the [%g time_complexity "time complexity" %] of our algorithm is \\( O(N^2) \\), which is pronounced "[%g big_oh "big-oh" %] of N squared".
 If the number of files doubles, the running time roughly quadruples, which means means that the time per file increases as the number of files increases.